danielcfox/ds503_project_1/README.md

       Used ChatGPT to generate lists of labels in my_faker.py:
         Prompts and conversation to be included here:
         Visual inspection of the generated labels confirmed accuracy

+## Contribution: Daniel Fox

+    Came up with preliminary implementation design/plans for each task.
+    Final plans will be decided together as a team.